-On the day of inspection, we collected 30 CQC comment cards filled in by patients.
+On the day of inspection, we collected 48 CQC comment cards filled in by patients.

-During the inspection we spoke with two dentists, one dental nurse, and the practice manager.
+During the inspection we spoke with three dentists, two dental nurses and one receptionist.
+The practice manager was on annual leave on the day of inspection.
 We looked at practice policies and procedures and other records about how the service is managed.